My Love (Westlife song)

-"My Love" is a song by Irish boy band Westlife.
+"My Love" is a song by the Irish boy band Westlife.
 It was released on 30 October 2000 as the second single from their second studio album, Coast to Coast (2000).
 The song debuted at number one on the UK Singles Chart, giving the band their seventh UK number one.
 The song was the 35th best-selling single of 2000 in the UK.
 It also won The Record of the Year in 2000.
 It has sold 400,000 copies in the UK.

 In South Korea, the single stayed in the top 75 of the Official International Karaoke Charts since the inception of the charts in December 2010 up to its recent chart released.
 On 12 May 2018, the song was performed on South Korean music programme 'Immortal Songs 2' by Eric Nam.
 Band member Shane Filan was the featured 'Legend' and judged the participants.

 Background

-The song was written by Jörgen Elofsson, Per Magnusson, David Kreuger and Pelle Nylén, and it was produced by Magnusson and Kreuger.
+The song was written by Jörgen Elofsson, Per Magnusson, David Kreuger, and Pelle Nylén and it was produced by Magnusson and Kreuger.
 The song, "My Love" is written in the key of C major, and their vocals span from E4 to A5.
 The song is said to be inspired by the hit single "Mull of Kintyre" by Wings.

-It is the band's eleventh best selling single of all-time on both paid-for and combined sales categories in the UK as of January 2019.
+It is the band's eleventh best-selling single of all time in both paid-for and combined sales categories in the UK as of January 2019.
 It's also their fifth most-streamed single with 1.17 million across video and audio in the United Kingdom as of January 2019.
 While it is their seventh most streamed song of all time from their home country, the Republic of Ireland, as of 2 April 2019.
 As of January 2021, this is the most successful and popular single of the band on YouTube.

 Music video

 The music video was directed by Robert Brinkmann.
-The opening scene features the band members waiting at Shannon Airport, where Nicky Byrne informs them that the last flight out has just been cancelled.
+The opening scene features the band members waiting at Shannon Airport, where Nicky Byrne informs them that the last flight out has just been canceled.
 The band members become upset by the news, then Brian McFadden says that it would be "quicker walking" and that he's going.
 The others follow him and the song begins.

-The first stanza takes place inside the airport and during the chorus, the scene shifts to Catherine Street in Limerick City.
-Harstonge House (or Oznam House as it is also known) on Harstonge Street can clearly be seen in the video as the band members walk down the street.
+The first stanza takes place inside the airport and during the chorus, the scene shifts to Catherine Place in Limerick city.
+Harstonge House (or Oznam House as it is also known) on Harstonge Street can be seen in the video as the band members walk down the street.
 After the end of the first chorus, the scene shifts to Colbert train station in Limerick.
-Then again during the second chorus, the scene changes to Lahinch Beach in Co.
-Clare.
-During the final chorus, the band members sing atop the Cliffs of Moher, Co.
-Clare.
+Then again during the second chorus, the scene changes to Lahinch Beach in County Clare.
+During the final chorus, the band members sing atop the Cliffs of Moher, County Clare.